 Mweka camp (3100m) - Mweka Gate (1980m)

 Distance: About 15 km's

-Before starting the 3 hour trek down to the main gate, you may like to take those last set of pictures of your climbing team, as well as give out all the tips.
+Before starting the 3 hour trek down to the main gate, you may like to take the last set of pictures of your climbing team, as well as give out all the tips.

-Depending on your personal itinerary, a "Post-Climb Briefing" will be organised with you.
+Depending on your personal itinerary, a post-climb briefing will be organized.
 During this briefing, a white certificate with a green frame will be given to you if you reached Stella Point (5685m) and a white certificate with a gold frame will be given to you if you reached Uhuru Peak (5895m).